Autosomal recessive axonal neuropathy with neuromyotonia: Causes

 This disorder is caused by a homozygous mutation in the HINT1 gene, in chromosome 5 (c.334 C > A, p.H112 N).

-Etimology
+Etymology

 This condition was discovered in 1991 by Hahn et al., when they described two Chinese-Canadian siblings of the opposite sex.
 The male had difficulties releasing his grip, childhood-onset neuromyotonia and muscle stiffness, progressive motor neuropathy, finger cramping while and after writing, involuntary twitches of the finger, thigh and forearm muscles, foot drop-associated gait problems, hand weakness, hyporeflexia, and tongue percussion, his younger sister wasn't as affected as his brother, she only shared some of his symptoms, these include; upper and lower distal muscle weakness.
 Both siblings were revealed to have a chronic motor neuropathy, peripheral nerve fiber hyperexcitability, and multiple denervations.
 Muscle biopsies performed in the brother detected chronic partial denervation.

 Through the siblings reported by Hahn et al. and 50 new patients from 33 families across the world, it was found that this disorder is caused by HINT1 mutations.